RAHB-REALTORS-Association/email-autoread/README.md

 # Email AntAI-Spam

-Email AntAI-Spam is a Python tool that uses AI to automatically mark as read any unread Gmail messages that are likely to be junk.
+Email Auto-reader is a Python tool that uses AI to automatically mark as read any unread Gmail messages that are likely to be junk, and optionally apply a label to them.
 This streamlines email management tasks by reducing the amount of junk mail you need to manually filter.
 It can use either a local AI model or the OpenAI API based on your configuration.

 ## Setup